 Berlin has five major public universities and around 20 private, professional and technical, ones.
+Berlin also has some of the world’s top business schools.
 Students get to choose from a wide range of degree programmes and courses and get their education from some of the best academics in their fields.
 Another thing that international students tend to love in Berlin is the fact that the student population is quite significant, meaning friendships can easily be created between, both, locals and internationals.
 With the lovely nature, vibrant nightlife, and its flowing creativity, this city surely is one of a kind.

 As one of the strongest industrial regions, this city offers students (especially those in the field of engineering) an ideal environment to study and advance their careers.
 If you have heard anything related to Stuttgart, it might have been something related to the two global companies whose headquarters are located in this city, Porsche and Daimler.
 But you have also probably heard about its world-class universities offering the practical and theoretical skills every student needs to succeed.